Colm Meaney was a Star Trek fan-favorite but has been one of the most consistent actors in Hollywood.

 Meaney and Glorian also have a home in Los Angeles but of it he says, “My missus doesn’t like Los Angeles… She’s French.
 So the house there is always empty.”

-Now 67-years-old, his career as a working and much sought after actor continues.
+Now 69 years old, his career as a working and much sought-after actor continues.
 Colm Meaney was seen on the TV show Will, about a young William Shakespeare’s arrival in London.
 He was also seen in Seberg, The Last Right, and most recently on the series Gangs of London.
-The future continues to look bright for Meaney, he’s set to appear in the upcoming movie The Banker.